-F. The total gross number of square feet in each animal facility (including each satellite facility), the species of animals housed there and the average daily inventory of animals, by species, in each facility is provided in the attached Facility and Species Inventory table.
+- F. The total gross number of square feet in each animal facility (including each satellite facility), the species of animals housed there and the average daily inventory of animals, by species, in each facility is provided in the attached Facility and Species Inventory table. - G. The training or instruction for animal care technicians includes attending Animal Resource Orientation and they are provided with on the job training by senior animal care technicians.
+Animal Care technicians may participate in an in-house training course for AALAS technician certification (ALAT, LAT, LATG).